unicef/publicgoods-toolkit/readiness.md

 # Open Source Readiness

+**KEY RECOMMENDATION**: Look for the places where your lack of open source investment are causing problems that can be addressed by small-scale, low-risk, experimental engagement.
+Start there, being sure to label these experiments as skill-building exercises.
+Think about how you can engage your larger team or organization as you develop, making the learning relevant to their own needs and goals and bringing them along as allies.

+  **KEY RECOMMENDATION**: Look for the places where your lack of open source investment are causing problems that can be addressed by small-scale, low-risk, experimental engagement.
+Start there, being sure to label these experiments as skill-building exercises.
+Think about how you can engage your larger team or organization as you develop, making the learning relevant to their own needs and goals and bringing them along as allies.

+  **KEY RECOMMENDATION**: If you've been tracking your team's growth in execution capabilities and bringing others along on your learning journey, you should have a good *shared* understanding of what skills, processes and policies you need to execute successfully, along with proof points of the value such investments will bring.
+(Remember that these skills can come from external vendors and the need to build local talent, as mentioned throughout this paper).
+This will help you present a strong recommendation to your organization's leadership and help you move from the Hype to Proficient stage in McAffer's readiness model.

+  **KEY RECOMMENDATION** At the organizational level, Open Source Program Offices can help teams work more effectively and efficiently in open source.
+As you move up the readiness ladder, consider if such a centralized operational function would help your organization to execute better.

+  **KEY RECOMMENDATION**: Cost/benefit analyses and valuation frameworks are useful and necessary tools, but remember that they don’t capture the full value of open source investments.
+Be sure to include areas of 'adjacent value' when assessing the overall value of your DPG.
+These can be multipliers to your project's valuation.

 Open source is all about execution.
 Reaping the benefits of open source investment requires completing a series of difficult steps ranging from designing an initial strategy to building an appropriate community to leveraging the resulting dynamics for strategic advantage.
+This module presents a somewhat abstract but experiential based view of organizational readiness, including models to consider referencing, and practical advice for how to move your team along the path to masterful open source execution.
+The Adoptability module [LINK] delves more deeply into specific open source capabilities you'll need to effectively adopt or build an open source product.

-Most government teams are not yet prepared to travel that path and reap those rewards at scale.
+Most government teams are not yet prepared to travel this capability path and reap those rewards at scale.
 They lag in their ability to execute, largely because they don't have enough experience, particularly as compared to private industry.
 But governments can learn quickly from what's been tried and tested by others as they've built their organizational capacity to use open source development to its full potential.

 As an agency starts to climb the learning curve, it can be helpful to assess current abilities as a form of organizational readiness and to describe the journey to mastery as one of gaining capability.
 To do that, we might locate current capabilities in a readiness model.
 These clarify where an agency is in its journey to mastery and